Joanne Woodward

 BiographyJoanne Gignilliat Trimmier Woodward (born February 27, 1930) is an American retired actress.
 She made her career breakthrough in the 1950s and earned esteem and respect playing complex women with a characteristic nuance and depth of character.
 Her accolades include an Academy Award, three Primetime Emmy Awards, a British Academy Film Award, three Golden Globe Awards, and a Screen Actors Guild Award.
 She is the oldest living winner of the Academy Award for Best Actress.

 Woodward is perhaps best known for her performance as a woman with dissociative identity disorder in The Three Faces of Eve (1957), which earned her an Academy Award for Best Actress and a Golden Globe Award for Best Actress in a Motion Picture – Drama.
-She was until his death married to actor Paul Newman, with whom she often collaborated either as a co-star, or as an actor in films directed or produced by him.
+Until his death in 2008, she was married for fifty years to actor Paul Newman, with whom she often collaborated either as a co-star, or as an actor in films directed or produced by him.
 In 1990, Woodward earned a bachelor's degree from Sarah Lawrence College at age 60, graduating alongside her daughter Clea.

 Biography from the Wikipedia article Joanne Woodward.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.